dotnet/docs/docs/csharp/linq/standard-query-operators/sorting-data.md

 :::code language="csharp" source="./snippets/standard-query-operators/SortExamples.cs" id="PrimaryDescendingSortMethod":::

-### Secondary Sort Examples

-#### Secondary Ascending Sort
+## Secondary Ascending Sort

-The following example demonstrates how to use the `orderby` clause in a LINQ query to perform a primary and secondary sort of the strings in an array.
-The strings are sorted primarily by length and secondarily by the first letter of the string, both in ascending order.
+The following example demonstrates how to use the `orderby` clause in a LINQ query to perform a primary and secondary sort.
+The teachers are sorted primarily by city and secondarily by their family name, both in ascending order.

 :::code language="csharp" source="./snippets/standard-query-operators/SortExamples.cs" id="SecondaryAscendingSortQuery":::